 - Do you wish you could talk to someone who understood your situation?

-“Before working with Ellen, I felt overwhelmed with my life.
+“Before following Ellen’s program, I felt overwhelmed with my life.
 My energy level was low and my weight was on the rise.
 I knew that I needed to make changes in my life but didn’t know where or how to start.
-After 5 months, I have been able to make healthier choices in my diet.
-I have been able to explore the patterns which have kept me captive in a vicious circle of self-defeating behaviors.
-With her gentle coaching, I have been able to break my life into manageable portions which has enabled and empowered me to make lasting changes which will dramatically improve my overall quality of life.
-I am nbow sleeping better, exercising more and feel a greatly reduced level of stress in my life.
+I have been able to make healthier choices in my diet.
 When I look back at the moment I made the decision to do this for myself, I feel as if I finally invested in my future health and well being.
 I highly recommend this program if you’ve struggled with weight, positive self image, a baseline reduction in energy and the restoration of a sense of beauty and order in your life.”
 Katyah Gohr

 My education and professional training includes: